 Glossary of Magazine Layout Terminology & Definitions

 Looking for a particular magazine design, layout or publishing term?
 Are you an aspiring magazine designer?
 New to publishing?
+Transitioning from print to digital?
 Or maybe you’re just drawing a blank?
 Either way, you can find most any term or definition used in magazine design, periodical publishing, annual reports, catalogs, and related categories with this handy glossary of magazine terminology and publishing terminology.

-A solid grasp of periodical layout jargon is key to knowing the layout design industry itself, as well as dealing with the different online and offline publishing functions involved, like print and WebDev.
+A solid grasp of periodical layout jargon is key in both design and publishing.
+You’ll need to be familiar with the different online and offline publishing functions involved, like print and WebDev.
 Just scroll down for alphabetic order or search for the layout design term you’re needing.
 Or better yet, just do a search in the search box below!
 Don’t worry, nobody expects you to read it end to end!
 Well, except for your boss. 😛

 Definition: This is a a vertical block of content positioned on the page.
 Margins flank the sides of columns to give them space or “breathing room and are often separated by gutters.